atjsh/ncdutils/README.md

 ## Added Features

-These can be useful for cleaning up your data storage
+These can be useful for cleaning up your data storage.

 - cleanup: List unnecessary directories like node_modules, (pytohn) venv, dist and more.
 - freq: Show most frequent directory name